HoangDung1220/privy-name/README.md

 1. Restart the entire browser.
 MetaMask stores its cache in the extension's memory, which cannot be cleared by simply clearing the browser cache or using MetaMask's built-in cache cleaning options.

 By following these steps, you can ensure that MetaMask syncs correctly with your Hardhat node and avoid potential issues related to nonces and cached view function results.

-## Project Structure Overview

-### Key Files/Folders

-* **`<root>/packages/site/fhevm`**: This folder contains the essential hooks needed to interact with FHEVM-enabled smart contracts.
-It is meant to be easily copied and integrated into any FHEVM + React project.

-* **`<root>/packages/site/hooks/useFHECounter.tsx`**: A simple React custom hook that demonstrates how to use the `useFhevm` hook in a basic use case, serving as an example of integration.

-### Secondary Files/Folders

-* **`<root>/packages/site/hooks/metamask`**: This folder includes hooks designed to manage the MetaMask Wallet provider.
-These hooks can be easily adapted or replaced to support other wallet providers, following the EIP-6963 standard,
-* Additionally, the project is designed to be flexible, allowing developers to easily replace `ethers.js` with a more React-friendly library of their choice, such as `Wagmi`.

 ## Documentation